harshkumbhani/printf/README.md

 # ft_printf

-This repository contains an implementation of the `ft_printf` project, a recreation of the standard C library function `printf`.
+This repository contains an implementation of the `ft_printf` project, a **partial** recreation of the standard C library function `printf`.
 The objective of this project is to understand variadic functions, formatting, and handling different data types in C programming.

 ## About printf